avajrspdev/AzureDevOps/README.md

    1. Job: Provisioning Azure Resources using ARM templates.
 Using a variable group to read values from KeyVault and set them to the Function App configuration during the provisioning process.
    2. Job: Deploy Azure Function App

+###### SomeUnitTests/pipeline-unit-test.yml

+Just a simple restore, build and Unit test, which can be applied during the build process.

 ![](https://github.com/19balazs86/AzureDevOps/blob/master/FunctionAppProject/DevOpsPipelineResult.JPG)